-Officer edium/high/very high se/decrease/no change dered medium risk due to the impact se in workloads stretching a workford ngoing impact of the Covid 19 pande ers (internal and external) so there is st efforts of all concerned.
-MEDIUM NO CHANGE of Covid-19 and resultant efforts required to remobilise services and/or the ce that has been under sustained pressure for a considerable time. emic is stretching resources to deliver care in the community across all a potential increased risk of expected standards not being achieved despite edium/high/very high se/decrease/no change dered medium risk due to the impact se in workloads stretching a workford ngoing impact of the Covid 19 pande ers (internal and external) so there is st efforts of all concerned.
-NO CHANGE of Covid-19 and resultant efforts required to remobilise services and/or the ce that has been under sustained pressure for a considerable time. emic is stretching resources to deliver care in the community across all edium/high/very high se/decrease/no change dered medium risk due to the impact se in workloads stretching a workford ngoing impact of the Covid 19 pande ers (internal and external) so there is st efforts of all concerned.
-NO CHANGE of Covid-19 and resultant efforts required to remobilise services and/or the ce that has been under sustained pressure for a considerable time. emic is stretching resources to deliver care in the community across all se/decrease/no change dered medium risk due to the impact se in workloads stretching a workford agoing impact of the Covid 19 pande ers (internal and external) so there is st efforts of all concerned.
-NO CHANGE of Covid-19 and resultant efforts required to remobilise services and/or the ce that has been under sustained pressure for a considerable time. emic is stretching resources to deliver care in the community across all dered medium risk due to the impact se in workloads stretching a workford and impact of the Covid 19 pande ers (internal and external) so there is st efforts of all concerned. of Covid-19 and resultant efforts required to remobilise services and/or the ce that has been under sustained pressure for a considerable time. emic is stretching resources to deliver care in the community across all se in workloads stretching a workford ngoing impact of the Covid 19 pande ers (internal and external) so there is st efforts of all concerned. ce that has been under sustained pressure for a considerable time. emic is stretching resources to deliver care in the community across all ers (internal and external) so there is st efforts of all concerned. pard, staff and providers across Mor The Board, staff and providers across Moray are all committed to ensuring high standards of clinical care & governance through operational policies.
-Innovation and new ways of working may mean traditional regulations do not exist and require to be developed, no longer apply, or are contradictory.
-We will only take regulatory risks knowingly, following consultation with the relevant regulatory body and where we have clear risk mitigation in place.
-Controls: Clinical and Care Governance (CCG) Committee established and future reporting requirements identified Clinical Risk Management and Practice Governance group has oversight of their respective professional feed into Clinical and Care Governance Group, which then escalates to CCG Committee as necessary.
-High and Very High operational risks are reviewed by System Leadership Group monthly and a review of undertaken as part of the risk management framework.
-Workshops took place in January and February 2023, 'A conversation about Clinical Governance'.
-This by 2 more workshops in 2023.
-Complaints and compliments procedures in place and monitored.
-Clinical incidents and risks are being reviewed on a weekly basis to ensure processes are followed a consistently and responses are recorded in a timely manner. e to be developed, no longer apply, of the longer apply and Care Governance (CCG) Compared Risk Management and Practice Governance Grand Very High operational risks are retaken as part of the risk management alonger workshops in January and February and February and Compliments procedures in the longer applications and compliments procedures in the longer apply to the longer apply the longer apply to the longer apply, of lon n moray Mitigating Reports from external inspections reported to appropriate operational groups and by exception to SMT for subsequent reporting to CCG or Audit Performance and Risk Committee as appropriate, albeit there has been a reduction in some areas of external inspection reporting during the Covid period due to social distancing restrictions Care Home Oversight Group meets to oversee and manage risks in care homes.
+6

+Description of Risk: Regulatory Risk to MIJB decisions resulting in litigation /judicial review.
+Expectations from external inspections are not met.

+Chief Officer

+low/medium/high/very high MEDIUM

+increase/decrease/no change NO CHANGE

+of Covid-19 and resultant efforts required to remobilise services and/or the

+increase in workloads stretching a workforce that has been under sustained pressure for a considerable time.

+The ongoing impact of the Covid 19 pandemic is stretching resources to deliver care in the providers (internal and external) so there is a potential increased risk of expected standard the best efforts of all concerned.

+Appetite:

+n moray Mitigating Actions: Reports from external inspections reported to appropriate operational groups and by exception to SMT for subsequent reporting to CCG or Audit Performance and Risk Committee as appropriate, albeit there was a reduction in some areas of external inspection reporting during the Covid period due to social distancing restrictions.
+It is anticipated that these will begin to increase over the coming year.
+Care Home Oversight Group meets to oversee and manage risks in care homes.
 Children and Adult Protection services are being delivered and reported to their respective committee on a regular basis.
 This risk is discussed regularly by the three North East Chief Officers.
-Actions: Additional resource has been allocated to support the analysis of information for presentation to CCG committee All High and Very High risks are now brought before the senior management team in Moray.
+Actions.
+Additional resource has been allocated to support the analysis of information for presentation to CCG committee All High and Very High risks are now brought before the senior management team in Moray.
 Process for sign off and monitoring actions arising from Internal and External audits has been agreed Assurances: Audit, Performance and Risk and Clinical and Care Governance Sub-Committees oversight and scrutiny.
 Governance Framework in place and operational.
 Gaps in assurance: Process for highlighting recurring themes or strategic expectations from external inspections requires further development to ensure Committee has sight of significant issues.
 Current performance: External inspection reports are reviewed and actions arising are allocated to officers for taking forward.
 Two Days of Audit took place across Moray on 25 th and 26 th January, 2023 respectively.
 These were led by the Clinical Service Leads.
-An update on this will be provided to MIJB on 30 th March 2023, with a report going to the Clinical and Care Governance Group in due course.
+The findings of these events were compiled and outcomes are assessed by the relevant service leads and SMT.
+A further round of audits on Social Care will now be completed and a full report will be considered if necessary, dependant on outcomes.
 A summary of inspections is included in the Annual Performance report.
 The level is marked as an increasing risk on the basis that services are under pressure with the issues with staffing capacity and the need to focus on delivery of critical functions which may mean external inspection are not the priority at this moment in time.
 The Adult Support Protection inspection took place in April/May and an action plan has been developed and is now in place.
 Comments: No major concerns have been identified for HSCM services in any audits or inspections during 2021/22.